dimiksonkha/problem-solving/README.md

 # problem-solving
-My solutions of the most common programming problems for beginner
+My solutions of the most common programming problems for beginners